manniwood/iidy/DESIGN.md

 IIDY is a pet project where I explore API/service ideas in Go.

-## Constraint
+## Purpose

-How much can I get done using just the Go standard library?
-IIDY needs a library to connect to PostgreSQL, but otherwise, it uses the standard library.

-## The Problem IIDY is Trying to Solve

-I've worked in jobs where there would be millions of things to be processed, such as downloading a bunch of files for an organization.

-Naturally, there was always a ratio of files which successfully downloaded on the first try, versus the files which failed an initial download attempt.
+Ever work on a project where there were millions or billions of items to process, some of which would succeed, and some of which would fail?
+And you needed a way to track the items to be processed, so that items that failed the first attempt to be processed could be retried until successful?

+IIDY is an exploration of that problem.

+Let's say you had to download a million files.

-One could follow a simple workflow like this:
+You could follow a workflow like this:

-1) Add to a list the names of files to be downloaded .
+1) Add to a list the names of files to be downloaded.

 2) Attempt to download the files, and